mwong510ca/15Puzzle_OptimalSolver/gui(pyqt5)/README.md

 * PIL or Pillow for Python 3.5
 * PyQt 5.6 or 5.7 (may not work on older versions)

-[download] and unzip app15Puzzle.zip file, type python3 appGameSolver_15puzzle.py to start the application.
+Download and unzip the app15Puzzle.zip file from my cloud drive.
+(Include all components - jar files, images, data files, etc)

+Start from Terminal: python3 app15PuzzleGameSolver.py

 ### How to Play
 Meun bar - Settings